 Travel Endorsement Signature: A travel endorsement signature is required on page 2 of your I-20 if you are planning to travel outside the U.S. and re-enter at any time during your program of study.
 Please note that this includes short trips to Canada and Mexico, even if you are visiting for the day.
 Travel endorsement signatures are valid for a period of one year OR until the program end date indicated on page 1 of your I-20, whichever comes first.

 The travel signature confirms to the U.S. Customs/border officer that we have authorized your international travel while you are participating in our program, which allows you to re-enter the United States.
-If you need a travel endorsement signature, stop by the Extension Office with your I-20.
-Please plan to do so well in advance of your travel dates to be sure the Extension Office is open and that a staff member is available to authorize your international travel.
+If you need a travel endorsement signature, stop by the Professional and Continuing Education Office with your I-20.
+Please plan to do so well in advance of your travel dates to be sure the office is open and that a staff member is available to authorize your international travel.
 When you travel internationally, even if only for the day, be sure to bring your valid (unexpired) passport with valid visa, and your I-20 with travel endorsement signature.